 For the latest updates, visit: www.heiditworek.com

 Her writing has been published in English and German in major magazines and newspapers, including Foreign Affairs, Washington Post, The Atlantic, Politico, The Globe and Mail, Columbia Journalism Review, War on the Rocks, Wired, Nieman Journalism Lab, Frankfurter Allgemeine Zeitung, Süddeutsche Zeitung, Der Tagesspiegel, ZEIT, Internationale Politik, and The Conversation.
-Heidi also appears regularly on national radio and television in the United States, Canada, the United Kingdom, and Germany.
+Heidi also appears regularly on national radio and television in the United States, Canada, the United Kingdom, Austria, and Germany.

 Heidi is committed to bringing a historical sensibility to policy discussions.
 She has briefed or advised officials and policymakers from multiple European and North American governments on media, democracy, and the digital economy.
-Funded by a Partnership Engage Grant from the Canadian Social Sciences and Humanities Research Council, one of her projects in this area addresses how Canada can tackle harmful speech online.

 She manages the United Nations History Project website to provide materials for researching and teaching the history of international organizations.